 At Kaya, we value all our projects and the work that they do.

-We believe that travelling and cultural connections form the foundations of a better world and are thrilled that Nguy Thi and her team have received the recognition they deserve through this award!
+We believe that traveling and cultural connections form the foundations of a better world.
+We are thrilled that Nguy Thi and her team have received the recognition they deserve through this award!